Jersey Shore shark attacks of 1916: Identifying the "Jersey man-eater"

-No further attacks were reported along the Jersey Shore in the summer of 1916 after the capture of Schleisser's great white shark.
+No further attacks were reported along the Jersey Shore in 1916 after the capture of Schleisser's great white shark.
 Murphy and Lucas declared the great white to be the "Jersey man-eater".

-Skeptical individuals, however, offered alternative hypotheses, including opinions suggesting a non-shark perpetrator and even the influence of ongoing events associated with World War I.
+Skeptical individuals offered alternative hypotheses, including opinions suggesting a non-shark perpetrator and even the influence of ongoing events associated with World War I.

 In a letter to The New York Times, a Barrett P. Smith of Sound Beach, New York, over 135 mi away on the far side of Long Island, wrote:

 Another letter to The New York Times blamed the shark infestation on the maneuvers of German U-boats near America's East Coast.
 The anonymous writer claimed, "These sharks may have devoured human bodies in the waters of the German war zone and followed liners to this coast, or even followed the Deutschland herself, expecting the usual toll of drowning men, women, and children."
 The writer concluded, "This would account for their boldness and their craving for human flesh."

 Over a century later, there is no consensus among researchers over Murphy and Lucas' investigation and findings.
 Richard G. Fernicola published two studies of the event, and notes that "there are many theories behind the New Jersey attacks," and all are inconclusive.
 Researchers such as Thomas Helm, Harold W. McCormick, Thomas B. Allen, William Young, Jean Campbell Butler, and Michael Capuzzo generally agree with Murphy and Lucas.

 However, the National Geographic Society reported in 2002 that "some experts are suggesting that the great white may not in fact be responsible for many of the attacks pinned on the species.
 These people say the real culprit behind many of the reported incidents—including the famous 1916 shark attacks in New Jersey that may have served as inspiration for Jaws—may be the lesser known bull shark."